 Boats available to rent are canoes, one-person kayaks, two-person kayaks, five-person rafts (6 with small children), tubes, and stand-up paddleboards.
 We have 100's of boats and we do not take reservations.
 Also offered are concessions, river merchandise, and river themed programs.
 Come paddle with us for a fun river trip enjoying outdoor adventures with friends and family!
 Go to the Boat Rental page for further details.
 To view the fall/winter programs we offer in the Ann Arbor parks view the new 2019_20 Fall Winter.pdf.

-We have two river trips down the current, the 2.5 hour Barton to Galluip trip and the 1.5 hour Argo to Gallup trip.
-Also offered are 2 hour stillwater paddles in the reservoirs.
-Boats available are kayaks, canoes, rafts, stand up paddleboards, paddleboats, and rowboats.
-In summer months we rent tubes for floats in the Argo Cascades.
+We offer two river trips down the current, the 2.5 hour Barton to Galluip trip and the 1.5 hour Argo to Gallup trip, and 2 hour stillwater paddles in the reservoirs.
+Boats available are kayaks, canoes, rafts, SUPs, paddleboats, and rowboats and tubes for playing in the Argo Cascades.
 Gallup offers stillwater and the longer 2.5 hour river trip.
 Argo offers stillwater and the 1.5 hour river trip.

 Gallup Park Livery is located 3.7 miles downstream from Argo and is where our river trips end.
 The Gallup Livery offers the longer 2.5 hour river trip, stillwater boat rentals in 2.5 mile Gallup reservoir.
 Gallup is open every day in the fall from 11 a.m. to 7 p.m. with the last boat rental at 5 p.m.